What Goes On

 Get involved in our sustainably produced wine cultivated on the Happy Wanderer farm, local beers, and a collection of cocktails, at prices cheaper than the bottle-o.
 The Happy Wanderer is BYO (strictly no glass) but we sure try hard to entice you to leave your cans at home.

-One more thing, The Fat Cat does not do cups so bring your own vessel or purchase a Happy Wanderer shearer's mug with your drink.
+One more thing, The Fat Cat does not do cups.
+Our drinking vessel of choice is the Happy Wanderer mug.
 Disposing of disposable cups is one way we're caring for the land and our future.

 Food trucks will be on site dishing up delicious meals and coffee.